• Races

 From Portland, take Hwy 26 towards Mt Hood, drive past Government Camp and continue ten miles past the Hwy 35/Hwy 26 intersection to Hwy 42 (also marked as Skyline Rd and Timothy Lake).
 The Hwy 42 turnoff is close to the 66-mile mark on Hwy 26.
 The Clackamas Ranger Station is 10 miles down Hwy 42, 1/4 mile past Hwy 42/Hwy 57 intersection on Hwy 42.

-The start is about 1 hour 45 minutes from the Portland airport.
+Clackamas Ranger Station is about 1 hour 45 minutes from the Portland airport.

-Google Map for start location.
+Google Map for Clackamas Ranger Station.

 Parking at Historic Clackamas Ranger Station